vscode-neovim/vscode-neovim/CONTRIBUTING.md

 2. Go to debug view and click `Extension Tests` (F5).
 3. To run individual tests, modify `grep: ".*"` in `src/test/suite/index.ts` or set the `NEOVIM_TEST_REGEX` environment variable, e.g. `NEOVIM_TEST_REGEX="foo bar" npm run test`.

+## Style and Tools

+-   checks should be run before each commit.
+Run `pre-commit install` to enable them.
+-   run `npm run format` to automatically format typescript and lua code.
+-   run `npm run lint` to check for errors in typescript and lua code.

 ## Design Principles